Brandon Marshall Fantasy: Outlook for WR if Signed by Saints

 It was a rough Friday for the New Orleans Saints and their new free-agent signing, wide receiver Dez Bryant.
 In one of the veteran wideout’s first days on the practice field with his new team, he suffered an injury which may have ended his season before it even started.
 As NFL Network’s Tom Pelissero is reporting, there’s legitimate concern Bryant suffered a torn Achilles.

-It’s a brutal blow for Bryant, who waited to find the right fit this offseason after being released by the Dallas Cowboys.
+It’s a brutal blow for Bryant, who waited to find the right fit this season after being released by the Dallas Cowboys before the year.
 And as ESPN’s Adam Schefter reported shortly after the injury news, it seems the Saints may already be working on a contingency plan in the former of another wideout.
 Per Schefter, the Saints could turn to Brandon Marshall, who also worked out for the team along with Bryant recently.

 If Marshall is signed with Bryant out, it would make him an intriguing name to watch moving forward.
 The role set to be held by Dez was as the team’s No. 2 receiver opposite Michael Thomas, which would have resulted in plenty of single coverage and great matchups.
 Let’s take a look at whether Marshall would make sense for fantasy football owners if he’s signed by the Saints.